coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 [^converse]: However, the converse holds if $X$ is a second countable topology.

-By Fall 2018, I will have completed a two years of voluntary service: in Houston, TX at a refugee resettlement, and in Olympia, WA at a family homeless shelter.
+By Fall 2018, I will have completed a two years of voluntary service: in Houston, TX at a refugee resettlement agency, and in Olympia, WA at a shelter for families.

 In Houston, under Shaoli Bhadra, I developed novel, scalable [resources](https://github.com/coltongrainger/ymca-resources) for refugee case management.
 I learned to query Google Maps API and created a [map of clinics and languages spoken](https://drive.google.com/open?id=1kk9yn6-4nifHLIf2tGYbW_7PiYo&usp=sharing).
-I wrote bug reports for the implementation of a SQL case notes database, and, when Texas cut funding for Refugee Medical Assistance, I contributed to a data management plan for the transition from state to federal indigent medical care.
+I wrote bug reports for the implementation of a SQL case-notes database, and, when Texas cut funding for Refugee Medical Assistance, I contributed to a data management plan for the transition from state to federal indigent medical care.

 In Olympia I am coordinating a volunteer program for a 24/7 homeless shelter.
-In the chaos of a shelter, I cleave to a distributed workflow.
-I built [volunteer.fscss.org](https://volunteer.fscss.org) to manage a schedule of community events and "reply all" to FAQs.
-To attract more work-studies and interns, I am collaborating with the Evergreen State College to write service-learning syllabi.
-Paired with a colloquium on special topics a colloquium for the learning sylllabwork-studies and interns from 4 l college
+I cleave to a distributed workflow.
+I built [volunteer.fscss.org](https://volunteer.fscss.org) to manage a schedule of community events and to "reply all" to FAQs.
+As we rely on academic internships and work-studies, I am also collaborating with Dr. Catalino Ocampo at the Evergreen State College to write service-learning syllabi.
+In the coming year, I intent to apply for \\$90,000 in grant funding for shelter operation.

-U.S. Committee for Refugees and Immigrants to ensure that clients were effectively rolled out of the Texas Medicaid \& Healthcare Partnership database into the RMA portal
+I am serious, however, to continue my studies in pursuit of my vocation; I have enrolled part-time in continuing education through the University of Idaho's Engineering Outreach program.
+I will complete courses in Probabilty, Differential Equations, and Numerical Methods by May 2018.
+Independently, I am studying scientific computation, linear algebra, and programming languages.

+Though I am open to a wide variety of research in applied mathematics, my experience with messy data sets and my appetite for topology leads naturally into topological data analysis.
+I would be enthusiastic to work with Professors Meiss (APPM), Bradley (CS) and  Agnes (MTH).
+From reading papers and surveying project websites, I intent to apply TDA to signal processing and network analysis.
+Ultimately, I would like to work in an research laboratory making positive social and environmental impact.

 - 2017
 	- year of service in refugee case management